thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **Incident retrospectives become org-wide learning.** The patterns you identify in one service apply to all services.
 The fixes you implement solve the problem everywhere, not just in one codebase.

 **Security hardening scales.** Find a vulnerability pattern in your standard library, fix it once, audit it once, and you're done.
-Without consistency, you're auditing each team's custom implementation separately - if you even know they all exist.
+Without consistency, you're auditing each team's custom implementation separately (if you even know they all exist).

 **Deprecations become manageable.** Need to move off that old database driver?
 Update the golden path, provide migration guides, track adoption.
 You have one migration to manage, not thirty.
 Without consistency, you're coordinating deprecations across a dozen different implementations with a dozen different owners.

 Without consistency, improvement is local.
 With consistency, improvement is multiplicative.
 ## What Good Golden Paths Should Include
-A comprehensive golden path should cover the boring stuff, and nothing more.
+A good golden path should cover the boring stuff, and nothing more.

-**Standard Stuff.** Database access, message queue clients, HTTP clients, caching, authentication - the common problems every service needs to solve.
+**Standard Stuff.** Database access, message queue clients, HTTP clients, caching, authentication; the common problems every service needs to solve.

 **API standards.** Request/response formats, error handling, pagination, versioning, authentication patterns.
 Documented and enforced through shared middleware.